Wednesday, October 23, 2024

 • Environmental Themes:

-• The destructive impact of industrialization is personified in characters like Saruman, whose defilement of Isengard represents a violation of natural order.
+• The destructive impact of industrialization is personified in characters like Saruman, whose defilement of Isengard represents a violation of the natural order.

 • The scouring of the Shire highlights the consequences of environmental neglect and the importance of restoring balance.